Former Malaysian PM Muhyiddin to resign as chair of opposition bloc PN

 "I wish the PN leadership and the component parties all the best," said Muhyiddin, 78.

-The PN coalition is made up of Parti Islam Se-Malaysia (PAS) and Parti Pribumi Bersatu Malaysia (Bersatu) among others.
+The PN coalition – which was formed in February 2020 – is made up of Parti Islam Se-Malaysia (PAS) and Parti Pribumi Bersatu Malaysia (Bersatu) among others.
 Muhyiddin is the president of Bersatu.

 Muhyiddin did not reveal the reasons behind his resignation, but it came following a political crisis in the northeastern state of Perlis, whose state assembly is controlled by PN.